cienciadosdados/trading-ai/README.md

-# AI Financial Agent 🤖
+# AI Trading Agent 🤖
 This is a proof of conncept AI financial agent.
 The goal of this project is to explore the use of AI for investment research.
 This project is for **educational** purposes only and is not intended for real trading or investment.

 👋 **Demo**: You can use a live demo of this project [here](https://chat.financialdatasets.ai/).